gpower-crypto/Music-Visualiser/README.md

 ## Case study 3: Audio visualiser

-In this case study you will be completing a simple music visualisation program that contains three separate visualisations.
+In this case study you will be completing a simple music visualisation j program that contains three separate visualisations.

 To turn the sound into something that can be visualised p5.js provides